-Not automatically available 2022-2023.
+Not automatically available 2023-2024, but will be available in 2024-2025 for those who take classical Chinese in 2023-2024.
 Contact Kate Crosby if you need this subject.

 Students who have studied classical Chinese in their first year will now read, in weekly classes, passages from Buddhist texts in Chinese (both translations from Indic originals and texts composed in Chinese).
 The aim of the course is to introduce students to the main linguistic and stylistic features of Buddhist Chinese literature as reflected by its various forms (translations, commentaries, treatises, historiographical works etc.).